-MUNUC 30 will be our 30th annual conference in downtown Chicago.
-Each year, nearly 3,000 high school students and advisors descend on the Palmer House Hilton, in addition to our 200-plus members.
-For four days,the Palmer House becomes a center of international debate for these students, and within each of our committees they assemble coalitions, respond to crises, and draft resolutions.
+MUNUC 33 will be our 33rd annual conference in downtown Chicago.
+This year, our in-person conference will take place from Thursday, April 22nd to Sunday, April 25th.
+Each year, nearly 3,000 high school students and advisors descend on the Hyatt Regency Chicago in addition to our 200-plus members.
+For four days, the Hyatt becomes a center of international debate for these students, and within each of our committees they assemble coalitions, respond to crises, and draft resolutions.
 Each committee is led by UChicago students — you!

 Conference is a large, intricate operation that takes nearly a year to plan, and with roles available on the committee and business sides.
 Take a look at the Roles You Can Fill as a First Year section for more info!

 Additionally, because of the ongoing COVID-19 pandemic, MUNUC will be hosting an online version of our conference from Thursday February 4th through Sunday, February 7th.
 Participation in MUNUC Online is not required, but certainly encouraged; all participants will be invited to an exclusive banquet that Sunday evening and will receive a special gift!